 The Rottweiler to the right has ears that are both set and carried incorrectly.
 Although taping will not affect how high the ears are set, it will greatly improve how they are carried.
 When the ears are carried out so far away from the head, they are called “fly away ears”.

 The Rottweiler above has ears that are set correctly, but one is carried incorrectly.
 It likely went off when he was teething and could have been corrected with taping.

-Ear taping is a simple, non-invasive, and only has to stay on for a couple of days.
+Ear taping is simple, non-invasive, and only has to stay on for a couple of days.
 There are no medical benefits to correctly set ears, so do not feel obligated to tape if you would rather not.
 I have heard some breeders say that by taping the ears, you help prevent water and debris from getting into the ear and prevent ear infections.
 Unfortunately, the opposite is true.
-Drop eared dogs (where the ears fold over) like the Rottweiler get more ear infections than prick-eared breeds (where the ears stand up- like the German Shepherd) because as water gets into the ear, the air does not access it freely to dry it out and it can sit in there and potentially cause a yeast infection.
+Drop eared dogs (where the ears fold over) like the Rottweiler get more ear infections than prick-eared breeds (where the ears stand up- like the German Shepherd).
+This is because as water gets into the ear, the air does not access it freely to dry it out and it can sit in there and potentially cause a yeast or bacterial infection.
 So, regardless of whether or not you tape, please make sure to keep your dog’s ears cleaned regularly, especially after swimming, bathing or exposure to water in the face/ears.